informational alert

 Projects at Schools, Parks, and in the Right-of-way

-If your project is at a Portland Public School, in a park, or in the right-of-way, you will need to contact the individuals below for a letter of support.
+If your project is at a Portland Public School, in a park, or in the right-of-way, you will need to contact the appropriate individuals for a letter of support and/or permissions.
+For projects at schools, parks, or public properties, please contact the CWSP coordinators for the right contact.

 Resources

 Environmental Services staff members are available to help with your project.
-For additional resources please contact the CWSP coordinators.
+For additional resources, please contact the CWSP coordinators.

 CWSP – Staff is available to help brainstorm project ideas, provide assistance with preparing your project proposal, and connect you with resources.